 Many private insurance plans also cover palliative care as part of their chronic care, long-term care or hospice benefits.

-To be certain you're not surprised with unintended bills, talk to representatives at the office of the palliative care provider.
-Next, call Medicare, Medicaid or your insurance provider to confirm coverage for specific services offered to you.
+To ensure you're not surprised with unintended bills, talk to representatives at the office of the palliative care provider.
+Next, call Medicare, Medicaid or your insurance provider to confirm coverage for specific services.
 Ask about co-pays for those services.